-In 1976, as a part of the United States Bicentennial Celebration, African American or Black History Month (BHM) was recognized by the federal government as an annual occasion, in the words of then President Gerald Ford, to “seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history.”
+In 1976, as a part of the United States Bicentennial Celebration, Black History Month was recognized by the federal government as an annual occasion, in the words of then President Gerald Ford, to “seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history.”

-BHM’s forerunner, Negro History Week (NHW), was established in 1926 by historian Carter Godwin Woodson and the Association for the Study of Negro Life and History.
-Observed in the second week of February, coinciding with the birthdays of Abraham Lincoln and Frederick Douglass, February 12 and 14, respectively, dates since the late 19th century held in honor in black communities, NHW focused on advancing the teaching and study in public schools of the history of American blacks.
+Black History Month’s forerunner, Negro History Week, was established in 1926 by historian Carter Godwin Woodson and the Association for the Study of Negro Life and History.
+Negro History Week was observed in the second week of February to coincide with the birthdays of Abraham Lincoln and Frederick Douglass; February 12 and 14, respectively (dates since the late 19th century held in honor in black communities).
+Negro History Week focused on advancing the teaching and study in public schools of the history of black people in America.

-I am a 67-year old African American educated in St. Louis public schools.
+I am a nearly 70-year-old African American educated in St. Louis public schools.
 I remember the dearth of system-authorized black history instruction.
 This glaring deficiency in content and in spirit was addressed and assuaged by the committed efforts of my nuclear and extended families and my elementary school teachers.
-They all, in collaboration conscious or unawares, fulfilled my grandmother Audia Hoard Roberts’ proclamation, “Paul, to know yourself, you must know your people’s history.”
-Hence, I have an elemental, perhaps eternal affinity for BHM.
+They all, in conscious collaboration, fulfilled my grandmother Audia Mae Hoard Roberts’ proclamation, “Paul, to know yourself, you must know your people’s history.”
+Hence, I have an elemental, perhaps eternal affinity for Black History Month.

-Nevertheless, as a pluralist who rejoices in our racial diversity and as an inclusivist who equally relishes our common humanity, my inner inquisitor wonders, worries about BHM…
+Nevertheless, as a pluralist who rejoices in our racial diversity and as an inclusivist who equally relishes our common humanity, my inner inquisitor wonders and, sometimes, worries about Black History Month.

 How fair is it to the concept of our universal humanness to dedicate any period (a day, a week, a month, a year or more) to the history of any one race?